EnigmaSong/EnigmaSong/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on statistical network analysis.
-- 🌱 I’m currently learning how to use GitHub.
+- 🌱 I’m currently learning how to use Git and GitHub.
 I hope to learn PyTorch for deep learning projects.

 <!--
 **EnigmaSong/EnigmaSong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.